Pieter-Berteloot/PYNQ_Projects/README.md

 # PYNQ_Projects

 This repository is a full step-by-step guide for creating a video processing hardware overlay.
 All pojects are made in **Vivado 2016.2** and tested on **PYNQ V2.1 image**.
+All the projects are explained in detail in report.pdf.
+The user should be able to recreate the projects with this information.

 ## Interesting websites
 - http://www.pynq.io